-- Beetroots for juicing should be small to medium in size with bright green leaves.
+- Buy small to medium beets with green leaves.

-You can keep the beetroot leaves in a resealable bag in the fridge and use them for other dishes.
-As for the beetroot, place them in a cool and dry place to last up to three weeks.
-Check the beetroots from time to time to ensure that there are no rotten beetroots.
+- You can also keep the beetroot leaves in a resealable bag in the fridge and use them for other dishes.

 Beet Juice Variations

-- Knife: Use the knife to cut the beetroots into pieces.
+- Knife: Use the knife to peel and cut the beetroots into pieces.